e-rk/speedtools/README.md

 5. Click the __▶__ button.
 6. You should see `Track resources` and `Car resources` under `File > Import`.

-Until I figure out a better way to install Blender addons, this must suffice.

 # Setup (command line version)

 Install the package from PyPI: